MuhamudhaAqsa/E-LEARNING-PLATFORM-UI/README.md

 ## ✨ Features

-- User-friendly interface
+- User-friendly interface with course listing, progress tracking and video embedding
 - Accessible from any device
 - Interactive learning modules
-- Secure login and user tracking